Chevrolet Corvette GTP: Racing history

 For 1985, the first Corvette GTP chassis was initially given to Lee Racing for its debut at the 24 Hours of Daytona but suffered gearbox problems and did not finish.
 This was followed by a seventh-place finish at Miami, then another failure to finish at the 12 Hours of Sebring.
 This was followed by a string of failures at Charlotte, Mid-Ohio, and Watkins Glen.
 By mid-season Hendrick Motorsports debuted their factory-backed team with GM Goodwrench sponsorship and leading driver David Hobbs.
 The team did not finish any races by the end of the season, although Lee Racing did rebound to score seventh-, eighth- and tenth-place finishes for the season.

 Into 1986, Hendrick Motorsports and Lee Racing continued their campaign with mixed results.
 Although both teams failed to finish the first three races of the season, Hendrick took the first victory for the Corvette GTP at Road Atlanta for Doc Bundy and Sarel van der Merwe.
 However, by that time Lee Racing abandoned their effort.
 Hendrick continued and had a fourth-place finish at Charlotte, seventh at Lime Rock, and third at Mid-Ohio.
-A third Corvette GTP Lola chassis entered the season in May and campaigned by Hendricks would take the Corvette GTP's second victory on the streets of Palm Beach, defeating a Porsche 962 by four tenths of a second.
+A third Corvette GTP Lola chassis entered the season in May and campaigned by Hendrick would take the Corvette GTP's second victory on the streets of Palm Beach, defeating a Porsche 962 by four tenths of a second.
 The 1986 season would see the only two first-place finishes by a Corvette GTP during their racing career.

 Hendrick started 1987 the same way they had 1986, failing to finish the first race of the season, mixed with relatively strong finishes, even suffering from a fire during the Miami event.
 Following a short stint of problems, the duo finished fourth and seventh at Portland, followed quickly by a lone third at Sears Point.
 One final third came in the streets of San Antonio before Hendrick closed the season with a series of problems.
-However, problems at Jaguar helped Chevrolet secure second in the manufacturers championship, once again losing to Porsche.

-By 1988, the Corvette GTPs were becoming more consistent as the team managed to overcome their mechanical woes, helped by the use of the naturally aspirated V8s.
+However, problems at Jaguar helped Chevrolet secure second in the manufacturers championship, once again losing to Porsche.By 1988, the Corvette GTPs were becoming more consistent as the team managed to overcome their mechanical woes, helped by the use of the naturally aspirated V8s.
 The season again began with an eighth-place finish at Road Atlanta be the first finish by a Corvette GTP that season.
 A seventh at Lime Rock and Mid-Ohio was followed by a third at Watkins Glen, tenth at Road America, and finally ninth at Sears Point.
 It was late in the season before the two Hendrick cars were joined by the new Peerless Racing squad, using the newest Corvette GTP chassis.
 Peerless took fourth place at Columbus, followed closely behind by Hendrick in fifth.
 Hendrick closed the season with a fifth at Del Mar.
 Chevrolet however finished fourth in championship.
 The Peerless Team had such notable drivers as David Hobbs, Jack Baldwin, Jacque Villeneuve & Scott Goodyear.